-For a number of years, I have journeyed to Mexico, Argentina, Bolivia and Peru to research and write reports about resource sector companies for David Morgan's flagship newsletter, The Morgan Report.
+For several years, I have journeyed to Mexico, Argentina, Bolivia, and Peru to research and write reports about resource sector companies for David Morgan's flagship newsletter, The Morgan Report.

 One of the things we noticed is that so many houses have rusted rebar pointing skyward.
 One answer we've heard is that "unfinished" houses are not socked with completion taxes.
 A more compelling explanation surfaced last spring during a visit to Dynacor Gold Mines (in which this writer holds shares) – a producer that, with the full support of the Peruvian government, buys and refines gold ore, at a fair-exchange price from certified small miners.

 Many had formerly been "artisans" – mining (and polluting) on the side.
 To show how pervasive the problem has become, it's estimated that in Peru alone, as many as 400,000 "informas" are mining, at great cost to the country's ecosystem!